DanKos22/digital-rain-cpp/index.md

 This project ia a modern C++ console application that simulates the digital rain effect.
 The program generates a visually dynamic stream of falling characters.
 It utilizes windows console API functions for cursor manipulations and text coloring.
-The in the project is structured using Object-Oriented Programming.
+The code in the project is structured using Object-Oriented Programming.

 ## This is a Heading